weronikazak/weronikazak.github.io/blog/_posts/Economy/2021-08-08-Inflation.md

 ## CPI CONSUMPTION

-Now, as I mentioned earlier, PPI, which is a production measure, was running hotter than CPI consumption.
+PPI, which is a production measure, was running hotter than CPI consumption.

 The cost of inputs for companies is running higher, which means, that dollars saved on balance sheets, are worth that much less.

 ## IMPACT ON THE US DOLLAR

 But that's not even the worst part about inflation.
 You have to consider the impact, that it has on the US dollar.

 More broadly, the US dollar is the world's reserve currency, which means, that a great deal of it is held offshore.

-Fun fact, it's estimated, that between 40-70% of all US dollar bank notes in circulation, are held outside of US borders.
+It's estimated, that between 40-70% of all US dollar bank notes in circulation, are held outside of US borders.

-Then of course, you have all those foreign central banks, that don't only hold US dollars, but also dollar denominated debt.
+Then you have all those foreign central banks, that don't only hold US dollars, but also dollar denominated debt.

 The more value that the dollar loses each year, the more likely these central banks and foreign holders are to diversify their currency risk.